Dark Ride (film): Plot

 The others are moving along when the power goes out.
 Jim goes to the basement to fix it, and Jen follows him down and starts fellating him.
 Jonah slides through a hidden entrance on the floor and cuts off Jen's head.
 Jim tries to run but hits his head on a pipe and knocks himself out.
 Meanwhile, Liz, Cathy, and Bill start trying to find their way out of the ride when they stumble upon Steve's mutilated corpse.
-Frightened, the girls run one way, and Bill goes another.
+Frightened, the girls run one way, and Bill goes the other way.

 After Cathy finds Liz's body, a policeman arrives and tries to help her, but Jonah slashes his head in half with a machete.
 Cathy jumps out of an opening and gets into the van.
-Jonah attacks Jim with a hook, but Cathy drives the van into the building, impaling Jonah on a wall of spikes, killing him and causing her to pass out.
+Jonah attacks Jim with a sickle, but Cathy drives the van into the building, impaling Jonah on a wall of spikes, killing him and causing her to pass out.
 Bill appears and reveals that he and Jonah are brothers and fatally stabs Jim.
 Bill thanks Cathy, who runs out of the Dark Ride and falls to her knees as she hears sirens approaching.
 The film ends showing what appears to be Bill wearing Jonah's mask.